DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-establishing-a-positive-climate-for-learning/autumn-week-1-mentor-materials.md

 - Reduces pupil anxiety
 - Pupils understand expectations
 - Especially important for SEND pupils – gives them routine and stability
-- Reduces pupils’ cognitive load and frees space for learning
+- Reduces pupils' cognitive load and frees space for learning
 - Maximises learning time.

 How can the climate for learning support good pupil behaviour?